 Altar Guilds In The 21st Century

+One issue the Diocesan Altar Guild is facing is the kind of support parish altar guilds need in the face of this decline in general church membership and therefore a decline in altar guild ministries.
 In many congregations altar guild ministries have shrunk to a handful of older members who do the work previously done by teams.
 Church membership has declined in one generation from 6 million to 1.7 million.
-There is a lack of younger generation members for altar guilds.

 Our diocese is rich in ethnic diversity with Asian, Hispanic Filipino Native American and more cultures following our Episcopal Liturgy in their worship of God and incorporating into this worship parts of their culture.
 It is a goal of our national church and our diocese to reflect the cultures of those who worship in our congregations.